stackbuilders/ansible-fail2ban/README.md

     # How should the ban be applied?
     # OPTIONAL: Defaults to the banaction listed above.
     banaction: iptables-multiport

-# The amount in seconds to cache apt-update.
-apt_cache_valid_time: 86400
 ```

 ## Example playbook